Using Data Security Manager with Databricks

 Perform the following steps to create a group in the Fortanix DSM:

-1. Click the Groups menu item in the DSM left navigation panel and click the + button on the Groups page to add a new group.
+1. In the DSM left navigation panel, click the Groups menu item, and then click the + button to create a new group.

-Figure 3: Add Group
+Figure 3: Add groups

-2. On the Adding new group page, enter the following details:
+2. On the Adding new group page, do the following:

-• Title: Enter a title for your group.
+1. Title: Enter a name for your group.

-• Description (optional): Enter a short description for the group.
+2. Description (optional): Enter a short description of the group.

-3. Click the SAVE button to create the new group.
+3. Click SAVE to create the new group.

-The new group has been added to the Fortanix DSM successfully.
+The new group is added to the Fortanix DSM successfully.

 6.4 Creating an Application

-1. Click the Apps menu item in the DSM left navigation panel and click the + button on the Apps page to add a new app.
+1. In the DSM left navigation panel, click the Apps menu item, and then click the + button to create a new app.

-Figure 4: Add Application
+Figure 4: Add application

-2. On the Adding new app page, enter the following details:
+2. On the Adding new app page, do the following:

-• App name: Enter the name of your application.
+1. App name: Enter the name for your application.

-• ADD DESCRIPTION (optional): Enter a short description for the application.
+2. ADD DESCRIPTION (optional): Enter a short description of the application.

-• Authentication method: Select the default API Key as the method of authentication from the drop down menu.
-For more information on these authentication methods, refer to User's Guide: Authentication documentation.
+3. Authentication method: Select the default API Key as the authentication method from the drop down menu.
+For more information on these authentication methods, refer to the User's Guide: Authentication.

-3. Click the SAVE button to add the new application.
+3. Click SAVE to add the new application.

-The new application has been added to the Fortanix DSM successfully.
+The new application is added to the Fortanix DSM successfully.

 6.5 Copying the API Key